 WHAT TO EXPECT AT SUGBA LAGOON

-There is a floating pontoon house in the middle of Sugba Lagoon which is a base to leave your bags safely and go swimming.
+There is a floating pontoon house in the middle of Sugba Lagoon which is a good place to leave your bags safely and go swimming.
 We rented a table for 50 pesos and left our bags there while we were off exploring the Sugba Lagoon.
 The local women working at Sugba Lagoon will keep an eye on your bags so don’t worry.

 Sugba Lagoon – Siargao Itinerary